okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-cases/oie-embedded-sdk-use-case-sign-in-pwd-phone/nodejs/integrationsteps.md

 The next step is to call `idx.authenticate` passing in the verification code `{ verification: 'xxx'}`.

-The next step is to handle the response from `idx.authenticate`.
+Then, handle the response from `idx.authenticate`.
 If the phone code was valid, the method should return a status of `Idx.Status:SUCCESS` with tokens.
 This status signifies that there are no more factors waiting to be enrolled and verified.
 If the steps described in [Set up your Okta org (for multi-factor use cases)](/docs/guides/oie-embedded-common-org-setup/aspnet/main/#set-up-your-okta-org-for-multifactor-use-cases) were properly followed, the user has successfully signed in and should be sent to the default sign-in home page.

 #### Get user profile information (optional)